awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-dynamo-db-cross-account.md

 # Cross\-Account Cross\-Region Access to DynamoDB Tables<a name="aws-glue-programming-etl-dynamo-db-cross-account"></a>

 AWS Glue ETL jobs support both cross\-region and cross\-account access to DynamoDB tables\.
-AWS Glue ETL jobs support both reading data from another AWS account's DynamoDB table, and writing data into another AWS account's DynamoDB table\.
+AWS Glue ETL jobs support both reading data from another AWS Account's DynamoDB table, and writing data into another AWS Account's DynamoDB table\.
 AWS Glue also supports both reading from a DynamoDB table in another region, and writing into a DynamoDB table in another region\.
 This section gives instructions on setting up the access, and provides an example script\.

 The procedures in this section reference an IAM tutorial for creating an IAM role and granting access to the role\.
 The tutorial also discusses assuming a role, but here you will instead use a job script to assume the role in AWS Glue\.
 This tutorial also contains information about general cross\-account practices\.
-For more information, see [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html)\.
+For more information, see [Tutorial: Delegate Access Across AWS Accounts Using IAM Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_cross-account-with-roles.html) in the *IAM User Guide*\.

 ## Create a Role<a name="aws-glue-programming-etl-dynamo-db-create-role"></a>